Welcome to Code for Life. I hope you get something out of my modest efforts to explore science.

 - Plain old ruminations.
 We all have our navel-gazing days…

 Readers are encouraged to ask questions and suggest topics they’d like covered.

 I don’t claim to be a gifted philosopher or an expert on matters far and wide, in fact I’m frequently embarrassed by my sheer stupidity… Aren’t we all?
-Some of my articles will be off my specialist expertise (I’ll let you know if I feel that’s needed).
-Readers are most welcome to correct any errors but please substantiate your claims.
-You’ll also help yourself if you be polite about corrections, rather than be insistent or worse about them.
+Readers are welcome to correct any errors but please substantiate your claims.
+You’ll help yourself if you are polite about corrections.

 My scientific background

 By training I’m a computational biologist, a biologist who applies computational methods (algorithms, statistics, etc.) to biological problems, and who develops computer tools for biologists to explore data from genes, genomes and proteins.
 I work as an independent scientist through my consultancy, BioinfoTools, contracting to research groups and biotech companies.
 More about my research interests can be found on the consultancy website.

 A more commonly-known name for the field is ‘bioinformatics’ but strictly speaking that term originally applied to a subset of the field.
 Some of us who started before the genome era prefer the computational biology label, for a variety of reasons.

 I also take writing contracts, or other work related to science communication (e.g. editing).